 |Best for||Selling your images|

 Zenfolio is a website builder targeted at photographers.
-However, it’s not a surprise that it’s useful for all kinds of visual artists – whether you take pictures, or create them from scratch, it works all the same!
+However, it’s not a surprise that it’s useful for all kinds of visual artists – whether you take pictures, or create videos, it works all the same!
 It features mobile-friendly templates, a drag-and-drop editor, and eCommerce functionality to help artists showcase and sell their art.

 Creating a website for artists with Zenfolio

 If you’re a visual artist, having a well-designed, professional-looking website to display your work is a necessity.
 However, you might lack the skills, time, or budget required to create one.
 While there are many different website builder options out there, most strive to cater to a wide range of individuals and businesses.
 Zenfolio, however, is different.

-Zenfolio aims to be the website builder for photographers.
+Zenfolio mainly aims to be the website builder for photographers.
 Its tools and features are all photography-oriented and designed to make it easy for photographers to showcase and monetize their photographs, but that also makes it perfect for artists of any kind.
+However, recently it has also introduced a video hosting tool for a wider spectrum of visuals on the site.

 Now talking about the website's design, Zenfolio gives you access to a decent albeit very limited selection of templates.

 There are 11 templates to choose from.
 The templates, although there are not many of them, are quite modern and well-designed, not to mention optimized for mobile devices.
 They’re also easy to work with and customize.
 You can get yourself a decent-looking website up and running in just a couple of minutes.

 However, if you’re looking to create something truly unique that projects your work, you might find the customization options to be too limiting.